puppetlabs/iac/_posts/2020-03-18-how-to-use-agent-information-on-puppetserver.md

 * [Custom Resources](https://puppet.com/docs/puppet/latest/custom_resources.html): main documentation on writing custom resources.
 * [HUE hands on lab](https://github.com/puppetlabs/puppet-resource_api/tree/master/docs): hands-on lab for a custom remote resource interacting with a API.

+## Final Words

+To summarize, Puppet provides you with a number of alternatives to make your configuration smarter.
+Thanks to IluvPuppet for the great question, and [Paul Anderson](https://github.com/hpcprofessional) and Paul Reed for reviewing and feedback.